Disabling CSS animations for consistent visual baselines

 Cypress

-// Use cy.intercept to inject CSS on document load
+// Use cy.on to inject CSS on document load

 beforeEach(() => {